changzhang3/2017_Ecological_Genomics/Online_notebook.md

 * Inspired by Yanis Antonivics (an **OG**)
 * At the time, just so stories: **Adaptatationist programme**
 	* Just go out and go by feeling in a natural history way and prescribe an adaptation story
-	* Janis wrote a creed to quantify the operational relationahip between traits, environment, and genetics
+	* Janis wrote a creed to quantify the operational relationship between traits, environment, and genetics
 * Yanis was on Steve's committee and Steve was interested in adaptation with respect to invasion biology because organisms need to respond to novel environments
 	* Phenotypes can relate to the environment, but what is the genetic basis of local adaptation (in situ)?
 There are other confounding issues: demographic effects, plasticity
 * Steve thinks about environment-phenotype-genetics triangle.
 Basically a path diagram that feeds back on each other.
 	* Relationship between genes and phenotype ---GWAS (Genome wide association study)
 	* Relationship between genetics and environment --- Fst, clines between allele frequencies and environment
 * Invasion history is tough because of demographic history
-* He decided to foucs on trees; large population size, straddle huge environmental gradients so the opportunity for selection is high
+* He decided to focus on trees; large population size, straddle huge environmental gradients so the opportunity for selection is high
 	* positive relationship between Growing season length and traits
-	* Did a  recipricol transplant of different populations to identify the extent of local adaptation in large established common gardens
+	* Did a  reciprocal transplant of different populations to identify the extent of local adaptation in large established common gardens
 	* SK does GBS (genotype by sequencing)
 	* Problem with field: validating key gene candidates